 Many men are opting for chin surgery, or genioplasty, to reshape their chin and counteract this imbalance.

-Dr Jeremy Hunt has performed hundreds of chin surgeries be it chin advancements or reductions, on men throughout his 15 year career.
-You can view examples of Dr Jeremy Hunt’s work in this before and after male chin surgery gallery.
+Dr Jeremy Hunt has performed hundreds of chin surgeries be it chin advancements or reductions, on men throughout his 20-year career.
+View examples of Dr Jeremy Hunt’s work in this before and after male chin surgery gallery.

 Real Patient Results